On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 Viv Europe has a Complete Guide on Visas for Portugal.
 In this document, you will check all the requirements to obtain a visa.
 Why not take a look?

-As for citizens nationals of countries within the European Union, Iceland, Liechtenstein, Norway, and Switzerland, the registration process for residency is simplified.
-In this case, the one and the only requirement is to obtain the Certificate of Registration for European Citizens to enable residence in Portugal.
+For nationals of countries within the European Union, as well as Iceland, Liechtenstein, Norway, and Switzerland, the residency registration process in Portugal is simplified.
+In such cases, the sole requirement is to obtain the Certificate of Registration for European Citizens, which grants the right to reside in Portugal.

-This document also authorizes expats to study, develop a business and work in Portugal.
+This document also authorizes expatriates to pursue education, engage in business activities, and work within the country.

 Obviously, for each of these procedures (and depending on the citizen’s country of origin), it will be necessary to present specific forms and certificates, which is why we recommend the assistance of qualified professionals.